Using the Demo Database

 Hint

-The community server uses the standard port 8000
+The community server uses SSL protocol with the port 443

 Note

-The community server database resets itself everyday at 00:30 UTC , so we have clean demo data.
+The community server database resets regularly , so we have clean demo data.
 That means that you can also play and experiment with it without fear of “breaking” the DB : .

 Note